GRIFFINCollaboration/griffin-dashboard/xTags/detectors/TIPwall/README.md

 ###TIPWall

-The TIP Wall inherits all the standard functionality from `xDetectorTemplate` and `setupSingleViewDetector`; since it is a very simple visualization, the TIP Wall serves as a good first example of real use of these objects.
+`<detector-TIPWall>` inherits all the standard functionality from `xDetectorTemplate` and `setupSingleViewDetector`; since it is a very simple visualization, the TIP Wall serves as a good first example of real use of these objects.

 ####Attributes